microsoftgraph/microsoft-graph-docs-contrib/concepts/quick_start_faq.md

 If the sample appears to send an email but you don't see it in your Inbox,check your junk or spam folder.
 If you're sending the message from a test tenant, the message might get flagged as spam.

-### Why doesn't the email sent by the sample didn't have my profile picture?
+### Why doesn't the email sent by the sample have my profile picture?

 - This is usually because your profile has not been set up with a user profile picture.
 If you signed in with a Microsoft Service Account (MSA) then even if you have a profile picture, it will not appear in the email.
 The Microsoft Graph API is not currently supporting user profile pictures from MSA accounts. <br/>Most of the samples provided by the quick starts get your profile picture and upload it to the root directory of your OneDrive account.
 If you sign in with a Microsoft account (live.com, hotmail.com), Microsoft Graph can't currently fetch your profile picture, so we fall back to the thought bubble image.